-Integral to library services is the provision of reference and research assistance, available most hours the library is open.
+Integral to library services is the provision of reference and research assistance, available during library hours.
 Library instruction is available to classes and individuals, being tailored to meet specific needs from general and point-of use to subject-specific research.

 Scope of the Collection

 The existing library collection falls into three broad categories: general, specialized, and reference; collection formats include print, non-print, and electronic.
 General materials support and enhance Fond du Lac Tribal and Community College course/program materials/texts and include professional materials on theory and practice within instructed disciplines; education of special groups, particularly Native Americans; technical reports; and working papers on higher education, community colleges, and tribal colleges.
 Specialized materials include works by/about Native American authors/illustrators, works of or about Native American literature, works of Native American issues/themes, regional history materials, and archival materials relating to the college and tribal groups of the region.
 Reference materials cover the scope of the collection and disciplines.

 General Circulating Collection